Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 If I am an ABAWD or mandatory work participant with work requirements for the Food Assistance Program, does this affect my Medicaid eligibility or Temporary Cash Assistance (TCA)?

-- Persons identified as ABAWDs, or mandatory work participants are not likely to have Medicaid or TCA because a person must be disabled or have children in the household to be eligible for those benefits.
-Eligibility for each benefit is determined based on the rules for that program.
+- Persons identified as ABAWDs, or mandatory work participants are not likely to have Medicaid or Temporary Cash Assistance because a person must be disabled or have children in the household to be eligible for those benefits.
+Eligibility for each g is determined based on the rules for that program.